juancarlospaco/awesome-streaming-tools/README.md

 Direct speech input in Windows, Mac and Linux.
 Voice typing to clipboard.
 Free Audio to text transcription (mp3, mp4, Youtube).
 Android and iOS Apps.

+## E-Girls

+Do you want to stream a multi-player game and no one of your friends like to play the game?, you can rent [E-Girls](http://egirl.gg) to play game sessions with you (or [E-Boys](http://egirl.gg)).
+The service is NOT Free, you must pay, prices may vary.

 # Twitch Extensions

 Few Twitch extensions for tech streams, random order, as example, theres always more on the Twitch catalog.